kuma35/thinking-forth-jp/sphinx/appendixc.rst

 **************************************************
 Appendix C: Other Utilities Described in This Book
 **************************************************

 This appendix is here to help you define some of the words referred to in this book that may not exist in your system.
 Definitions are given in Forth-83 Standard.

 From Chapter Four
 =================

-A definition of that will work in ’83 Standard is:
+A definition of ``ASCII``
+that will work in ’83 Standard is:

 .. code-block:: none